 If you’re hesitant about using yeast, I’ve given a few tips in the directions below.
 I like to buy the bulk yeast from big box stores like Sam’s or Costco.
 It’s a large quantity of yeast, but it’s dirt cheap and will keep indefinitely in the freezer.
 I keep a small jar in the fridge and freeze the rest.
 If you don’t have access to one of these stores or don’t want to purchase it in quantity, regular dry yeast from any grocery store will work just fine.

-I really prefer to make the bread in three 8″ pans, which allows us to enjoy one and pop the others in the freezer.
+I really prefer to make this Tomato Basil Parmesan Focaccia bread in three 8-inch pans, which allows us to enjoy one and pop the others in the freezer.
 To serve after freezing, just thaw and warm in the oven for 10-15 minutes wrapped in foil.
 It comes out just great!

 If you’re looking for a fabulous treat for family, friends or guests, set aside a little time to make this wonderful focaccia.
 You’ll need a total of around 3 hours, but the good news is that most of it is hands-off rising time.
 The mixer will do all the kneading and the only hands-on time involved is measuring the ingredients and dimpling (tearing!) the dough.
 If you don’t have a stand mixture or prefer to knead by hand, you’ll need to allow a bit more time.

 So take a delicious trip to Italy without ever leaving your own kitchen!
-Don’t be surprised if the neighbors line up at your little trattoria, as the amazing aroma wafts through neighborhood.
+And don’t be surprised if the neighbors line up at your little trattoria, as the amazing aroma from this Tomato Basil Parmesan Focaccia wafts through neighborhood.
 Buon appetito!

 Café Tips for making this Tomato Basil Parmesan Focaccia…